cuernodegazpacho/legotrain/README.md

 Two additional gestures are accepted as well:

-- pressing and holding for 1 sec or more any one of the red keys will stop both trains and reset the entire system to manual mode.
-This means that the trains can only move now under command of the handset left and right button sets, and they will ignore the track color marks.
-This is useful to retrieve the trains from any undesired situation and move each one to its own station.
+- pressing and holding for 1 sec or more any one of the red keys, upon key release will stop both trains and reset the entire system to manual mode.
+This means that the trains can only move now under command of the handset left and right button sets, and they will ignore the track color signals.
+This is useful to retrieve the trains from any undesired situation and move each one back to its own station.
 They can only be properly restarted in automatic mode when are in this configuration.
 - momentarily pressing both red keys simultaneously will start both trains in auto mode.
 They will hold at each station for a certain time (randomly chosen) and then start